tajchert/HoloGraphLibrary/README.md

 HoloGraphLibrary
 ================

-Fork of the HoloGraphLibrary by Daniel Nadeau, with additionnal features
+Fork of the HoloGraphLibrary by Daniel Nadeau
+#Additionnal features:
+*Deleted "org.jetbrains.annotations.NotNull" as not needed *Added modification of fill color (holy moly!)

+Rest is the same as oryginal:
 # Welcome

 This is a library written to allow beautiful graphs and charts to be easily incorporated into your Android application.
 Included are: